 How much Internet traffic does this website get?

-According to Google Analytics, during the first three years, 13,080 users visited this website, a user being defined as a unique visitor who has initiated a session on the website.
-Webpages were viewed 27,609 times, and visitors spent on average almost two minutes on the website.
-Since last year, the website has been visited by approx. one user every hour and 24/7 from almost all regions of the world, although not from most African countries.
+According to Google Analytics 21,232 users visited this website in the first four years, where a user is defined as a unique visitor who initiated one or more sessions on the website.
+The web pages were viewed 40,582 times, and visitors spent an average of nearly two minutes on the site.
+Since last year, the website has had approximately 1,000 visitors per month from almost all regions of the world, although not from most African countries.

 Let’s dive deeper into Google Analytics’ statistics to find out what kind of people are interested in classic camera lenses.